-Skagit Trout Spey: For the lightweight Trout Spey rods, a better option is the Skagit Trout Spey.
+Skagit Trout Spey: For the really light weight Trout Spey rods, a better option is the Skagit Trout Spey.
 These heads go down in size to cover all the lighter Trout Spey rods sizes on the market, are slightly shorter than the Max Power heads, and available as either a shooting head, or a fully integrated head, with running line.
-The integrated line is a more familiar type of line for trout anglers, as there is no loop-to-loop connection running between the guides when you retrieve the line close to you - an issue a shooting head and a shooting line combination has.
+This is a more familiar type of line for trout anglers, as there is no loop-to-loop connection running between the guides when you are retrieving the line close to you - an issue a shooting head, and a shooting line combination most certainly does have.

-These heads are also fantastic on single handed rods but remember the "rule of 3" - add 3 line sizes to find the right head for a single handed rod - ie, choose the #2 line for a #5 single handed rod, and the #4 for a #7.
-Another way of looking at this is to subtract 3 from the single handed rod size you have to find the right sized line.
-If you have a 5wt single handed rod, you'll want the 2wt Skagit Trout Spey.
+These heads are also fantastic on single handed rods but remember the "rule of 3" - add 3 line sizes to find the right head for a single handed rod - ie, choose the #2 for a #5 single handed rod, and the #4 for a #7.